yegor256/blog/_drafts/decorators.md

 date: 2015-02-28
 tags: oop
 description:
-  Decorator pattern, while the best instrument to keep objects highly cohesive, solid and losely coupled, unfortunately is not very popular in traditional Java programming.
+  A decorator pattern, while being the best instrument to keep objects highly cohesive, solid, and loosely coupled, is unfortunately not very popular in traditional Java programming.
 keywords:
   - composable decorators